 True, loving your child when he’s a mean person can be hard, but trust us on this, it is exactly what your kid needs to grow into a loving person.

 Be a Good Person

-Contrary to the popular belief, our children don’t do what we ‘say’ but rather what we ‘do.’
-If you’re a good person who has the qualities of kindness and empathy and you demonstrate that in your day to day life, your kid will pick that up and learn to do the same from you- won’t even have to push him to do it.
+Contrary to popular belief, our children don’t do what we ‘say’ but rather what we ‘do.’
+If you’re a good person who has the qualities of kindness and empathy.
+You demonstrate that in your day to day life, your kid will pick that up and learn to do the same from you- won’t even have to push him to do it.

 Get a Pet

 True – adopting a pet does mean having a new responsibility, and it can be a big deal for most parents, but this move can prove to be a win-win for you in many ways.
 Having a pet has been found to help make younger kids more responsible in life, so that’s one benefit right there.
 Plus, bringing another tiny family member in your home can help your kid learn important lessons in kindness and caring for other living beings.

 No one likes to listen to someone who goes on and on, ranting and complaining, so make sure you aren’t that parent.
 Instead, be stingy with your words when it comes to helping your kid understand why he shouldn’t be a mean person and try to be more kind and respectful.
 For example, saying ‘You’re better than that” can work better than an hour-long lecture about why he shouldn’t be impolite.